LEGO Iron Man Mark 3 (76344) Review: The Perfect Iron Man

 Every Marvel shelf has an origin story, and for a lot of us it is the same one: a billionaire in a cave, a workbench, and the first time the hot-rod red Mark 3 armour clanked off the ground and changed everything.
 The LEGO Marvel Iron Man Mark 3 Collectors’ Edition (76344) is LEGO finally giving that armour the treatment it deserves: 1,297 pieces, over 38cm tall, and built entirely to be admired rather than played with.

-After building it across a couple of unhurried evenings, the verdict landed early and never wavered: this is a 10 out of 10, and one of the most satisfying display figures LEGO has put in a box.
+After building it across a couple of unhurried evenings, the verdict landed early and never wavered: this is a 5 out of 5, and one of the most satisfying display figures LEGO has put in a box.
 The gold-lacquered accents catch the light in a way photos undersell, the proportions are dead-on, and the poseable body means you can set it in a stance that actually has attitude.
-It is, simply, a fantastic set.
+The build itself is enormous fun from the first bag to the last — and the finished figure simply looks fantastic.

 AdLEGO Marvel Iron Man Mark 3 Collectors' Edition (76344) (opens in a new tab)